blacknred/full-communicationapp/WIKI.md

 https://sun1-87.userapi.com/impg/u2ZnTCTna9h0SXegj4F9dj18liqdsLtVl1WcBw/kvGE9i9YQ6U.jpg?size=100x0&quality=88&crop=9,7,1601,1601&sign=02c002777b087e5cea13300d586e55ef
 =chunks: epic => stories(within a single sprint) => tasks
-=Jwt token & refresh token in http-only cookies since cookies are preferable for storage.
-Payload stored in indexedDB. jwt(db check only on creation (includes public data, also microservice arch since no centralized db) vs sessionid(monolith).
-=foreign-lang-study(rand questions, level, freaq, day stats) =Question-answer pairs with any content will be saved in db.
-Service handles a new received payload with question by rating all Space related questions throught nlp analysis/elastic 'like this' query.
-If there is a question with a higher 80 percent occurance it will be sent as an answer.
-If there is a question with a higher 50 percent occurance it will be sent as an likely answer.
-In other cases there is no suitable answer.

 👏:clap: — “Well done!”
 ➕:heavy_plus_sign: — “I agree”
 👀:eyes: — “Looking at it” or “acknowledged”